akmabrouk/my-git-actions3/README.md

     DOCKER_PASSWORD: Your Docker Hub password or access token.

 This setup will build and push the Docker image to Docker Hub each time there’s a push to the main branch.
 You can adjust the workflow and tags to fit your specific needs.

+To setup Docker Token, go to top right of Docker login where you see 'A', Account Settings, Personal access tokens, 'generate new token' button copy and paste the generated token to Github DOCKER_PASSWORD under Settings, Secrets and Variables > Actions